 If you’ve been given something store-bought which you know you don’t want, be honest, but thoughtful:

-“Wow, thanks Dad!
+“Woah, thanks Dad!
 Where on earth did you find these harlequin socks, they’re far out.
-Oh gee though… I just last week bought myself socks in this same colourway.
+Oh gee though… I really need new black socks for work.
 Would you mind terribly if I exchanged them?
 It’d be a shame if they just sat unused in my drawer.”

 Show your appreciation for the giver’s good intentions, be diplomatic, and you can wiggle yourself out of any bad gift situation.

 Avoiding unwanted presents all together is probably easier than dealing with the awkwardness of receiving them.
 Not to mention the hassle of trying to figure out what to do with them.